dervishe-/GenBerry/README.md

 If you don't provide any workplace (-m option), the script will create a new one in /tmp.
 By default, it will ask you an sdcard plugged.
 It will retrieve the latests kernel sources, stage3, portage tree and firmwares from their respectives repository.
-(Cf GenBerry.cfg).
 It will configure and build the kernel, modules and device tree.
 Then it will prepare the card (partitions, format) and expand the various archives on it.
 When all the files are where they belong, the script will tune a little the system for you.